egouldo/notebook_elise_gould/content/post/2018-03-06-french-2012-meta-analysis-for-expert-judgment.md

 # Existing standards / methodologies for reporting expert judgments

-At the time of the review, the below standards are `the only significant guidance on how thismight be done.`
+At the time of the review, the below standards are `the only significant guidance on how this might be done.`

 > • Scrutability/accountability.
 All data, including experts’ names and